noah-alvarado/pacific/DEVELOPMENT.md

 ### 1. Prerequisites

-It is recommended to use [nvm](https://github.com/nvm-sh/nvm) to manage your Node.js versions.
+It is recommended to use [fnm](https://github.com/Schniz/fnm) to manage your Node.js versions.
 This project uses Node.js v24.
-If you have `nvm` installed, you can run `nvm use` in any directory to switch to the correct version.

 Make sure you have [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/) installed on your system.